 Matriculating students who have not enrolled for credit for two consecutive terms are subject to automatic discontinuation from their diploma/degree program.
 Discontinued students must reapply for admission to the College.

-Students wishing to enroll in a fifth course in a semester (a sixth course if taking the practicum) may do so only if they have earned a combined G.P.A. of 3.0 or better in the previous semester or if they have received written permission from the Registrar.
+Students wishing to enroll in more than fifteen (15) hours in a semester may do so only if they have earned a combined GPA of 3.0 or better in the previous semester or if they have received written permission from their academic advisor or the Chief Academic Officer.

 To add a course, either to audit or enroll, after the published registration deadline, the student must submit a completed Drop/Add form to the Registrar along with a $25.00 fee.
 Late enrollment is subject to space availability.
 No student may add a course after the Friday of the second week into a term.

 After registration, a student may change his/her schedule by submitting proper forms to the Registrar.
-A fee of $10.00 will be charged for adding or dropping a course after the start of classes.
+A fee of $10.00 will be charged for adding or dropping a course after the deadline to add/drop.
 Exceptions will be made by the Registrar in instances beyond a student’s control.
 See the College Calendar for the last date for changes in schedules.

 In order to change course sections after the published registration deadline, a student must submit a completed Drop/Add form to the Registrar, along with the required $10.00 fee.
 Section changes require the instructor’s approval and may be denied for administrative reasons.

-A student may drop a course without academic penalty after the period allowed only under circumstances of extreme illness, in which case a physician’s certificate must be submitted and approved by the Registrar.
+A student may drop a course without academic penalty after the period allowed only under circumstances of serious illness, in which case a physician’s certificate must be submitted and approved by the Registrar.
 Additionally, the Registrar may approve a waiver to policy for other circumstances beyond the student’s control.
 In these cases, students may receive a grade of Incomplete (I) and the opportunity to make up missed work for a grade.
 (See “Grades and Quality Points” below for further details.)
-Students who discontinue class attendance without permission of the Registrar to drop will receive an “F” in those courses.
+A student who discontinues class attendance without permission of the Registrar to drop will receive an “F” in that course.

 Enrollment in another college or university concurrent with John Witherspoon College enrollment must be approved in advance and in writing by the Registrar.

-Regular and successive attendance is expected of all students enrolled in all lecture, laboratory, and seminar courses.
-Faculty members will determine the specific details for administering the attendance policy for their courses.
-Each faculty member will clarify the requirements for the course in the syllabus.
-All course syllabi are filed in the Office of the Dean.
+Regular attendance is expected of all students enrolled in all courses.
+Teaching Faculty will establish procedures for administering the attendance policy for their courses and include them in the syllabus.
 Each faculty member is to counsel with any student whenever absences are affecting the student’s grade.

 Students who earn a grade of D or F in a course may request to retake the course in its entirety to improve their grade.
-(Note: As with all replacement grades, the original D grade will continue to be recorded on the student’s permanent academic transcript).
+(Note: As with all replacement grades, the original D grade will continue to be recorded on the student’s permanent academic transcript but not calculated in the student’s GPA).
 Students wishing to replace a D grade with a grade higher than a C, or students who wish to replace a grade of F earned in a course, may do so only by re-taking the original course in its entirety.
-Students must request to enroll in an ad hoc make-up course before the end of the first week of the term following the one in which the D grade was earned.
-Request is made by filling out the Course Make-up Request Form available from the Registrar or online.
-The completed form must include the signatures of the relevant instructor and academic advisor (if a different person).
-Each make-up course carries a minimum fee of $100 that is not included in the student’s regular tuition.
-Registrar will determine the specific fee based on the estimated amount of additional instructional time required for the make-up course.

 Both Progress Reports and Final Grades are reported by letter which may be interpreted in percentage figures: